 The graduate nursing program at PLNU is accredited by the CCNE and approved by the California BRN.
 The program is designed for working professionals.
-Classes are held one night a week and every other Saturday morning at our Liberty Station Conference Center.
+Classes are held one night a week and select Saturdays at our Liberty Station Conference Center.

 PLNU’s cohort model keeps you with a core group of MSN peers as you progress through the courses together.
 The model provides friendship, support, and encouragement.
 In addition, the students benefit from the diversity of experience and expertise of the other cohort members.
 The smaller class size allows for deeper discussion and more faculty interaction.
 The inclusion of faith and service allows for opportunities to discuss issues of spirituality.

 Students have the ability to have hands-on experience in multi-cultural settings.
 Through core courses and nursing clinical specialty, students gain a solid foundation in advanced practice nursing.
 PLNU students benefit from the broad range of clinical preceptors and clinical agencies that are available.